keystonejs/keystone-classic/README.md

 KeystoneJS is a free and open source community-driven project.
 Thanks to our many  [contributors](https://github.com/keystonejs/keystone/graphs/contributors) and  [users](https://github.com/keystonejs/keystone/stargazers) for making it great.

-Keystone's development has been led by key contributors including [Jed Watson](https://github.com/JedWatson), [Joss Mackison](https://github.com/jossmac), and [Max Stoiber](https://github.com/mxstbr) and supported by [Thinkmill](http://thinkmill.com.au) in Sydney, Australia.
+Keystone's development has been led by key contributors including [Jed Watson](https://github.com/JedWatson), [Joss Mackison](https://github.com/jossmac), and [Max Stoiber](https://github.com/mxstbr) and is proudly supported by [Thinkmill](http://thinkmill.com.au) in Sydney, Australia.

 ## License